-If you have a powerful amplifier for your car’s audio system, it can end up taking energy away from your car’s electrical system.
+If you have a powerful amplifier for your car’s audio system, you may already be aware of the fact that it can end up taking energy away from your car’s electrical system.
 Typically this results in a dimming of the headlights or dash lights when the radio is turned up, or during loud bass notes.
 To mitigate this, people often choose to install a car audio capacitor.
 Simply put, a capacitor is an electronic device that stores energy, much like a battery.
 Capacitors store and discharge energy when needed, providing power on demand.

 Capacitors are made up of three basic components: A dialectic, and two electrical conductors.
 The dialectic functions as an insulator, on which an electric field is generated when voltage is supplied to the conductors.
 This stores energy which can be released once the charging circuit is removed.
 A capacitor has the ability to filter or buffer sudden changes in a circuit’s voltage.

 Capacitors are commonly used in car audio systems to help manage the power supply to the amplifier.
 A capacitor acts as a temporary storage device for electrical energy.
 When the car’s alternator is running and providing power to the system, the capacitor charges up.